- In the comparison table, we present a general overview of the differences between Meilisearch and other search engines

 Free support channels | Instant messaging / chatbox (2-3h delay), emails, public Discord community, GitHub issues & discussions | Instant messaging / chatbox, public community forum | Instant messaging/chatbox (24h-48h delay), public Slack community, GitHub issues. | Public Slack community, public community forum, GitHub issues |

-Paid support channels | Support is free! | Emails | Emails, phone, private Slack | Web support, emails, phone |
+Paid support channels | Slack Channel, emails, personalized support — whatever you need, we’ll be there! | Emails | Emails, phone, private Slack | Web support, emails, phone |

 Approach comparison